Tickets and special events

 Admission basics

-Once you have your ticket, here is what Walt Disney World admission actually covers.
-Six parks at Walt Disney World Resort need a ticket:
+Here is what your ticket covers.
+Six parks at Walt Disney World Resort need one:

 - Magic Kingdom Park